maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 Downsides of character mode is speed (due to CHAR-TIME) and partial display updates.
 This is where line mode comes in.
 In **line mode**, all (displayable) characters are appended to the line buffer.
-The line buffer also has size 4, so if more characters are fed, it also scrolls, but without a delay.
+The line buffer also has size 4, so if more characters are fed, it also scrolls, but without a delay and not visible.
 The host needs to send a LINE-COMMIT (`\n`) to copy the line buffer to the frame buffer.

 The device has a limited reception buffer.
 Care should be taken not too send too many characters from the host.